Love candy, but hate all those chemicals? Now you can make your own Paleo Kit Kat bars that are gluten-, grain-, dairy- and refined sugar-free.

-There are moments when I crave chewy, salty, chocolatey goodness.
+There are moments when I crave a chewy, salty, chocolatey goodness.
 Luckily, these healthy candy bars made with wholesome ingredients satisfy that craving!

 With a buttery, coconut-based crust reminiscent of a shortbread cookie, a sweet, gooey caramel sauce in the middle and rich dark chocolate on top, these magical bars come together in one delicious crunch!
 Chewy and crispy all in one bite!